One takeaway from the Taylor Swift and Kelce Travis phenomenon, is that — politics aside — we can all take a page from their playbook.

 Travis continued to Think Big when he sent a bracelet with his phone number to Taylor’s “people.”

-Who invented the topic?
-My guess is that it came from the Magic of Thinking Big by David J. Schwartz which I highly recommend reading.
+Who invented the idea of thinking big?
+My guess is that it came from the Magic of Thinking Big by David J. Schwartz which I highly recommend.

 I became a travel writer using the idea behind the Magic of Thinking Big, I just hadn’t realized that it had a name.

-Whenever you’re shooting for the stars, protect yourself by not telling the peanut gallery anything.
-You don’t need an Eeyore in your life right now (or ever).
-If I’d asked a group of writers how to break into travel writing, I’m pretty confident that they would’ve laughed and said, “good luck with that.”
+Whenever you’re shooting for the stars, protect yourself by not telling the peanut gallery a thing.
+Same goes for Eeyores.
+If I’d asked a group of writers how to break into travel writing, I’m pretty confident that they would’ve laughed and said, “every writer on the planet wants to be a travel writer” and “good luck with that.”

-In case you hadn’t heard the peanut gallery is alive and well.
-These are the folks who love to tell others that their big dreams are “pie in the sky.”
-Stay away from the peanuts.
-They’re Eeyores who are inadvertently telling you about their mind-set, not yours.
-Think about it: the Eeyore has no idea what you can and can’t make happen.
+These are the folks who stomp on dreams and tell us that our plans are “pie in the sky.”
+Think about it: the peanuts and Eeyore have inadvertently told you about their mind-set, and have no idea what you can and can’t make happen.

-I was watching Comediennes in Cars Getting Coffee with Jerry Seinfeld, and it’s on the episode with Alec Baldwin asks Jerry, “your life is just one green light after another, isn’t it Jerry?”
+I was watching Comediennes in Cars Getting Coffee with Jerry Seinfeld, and on the episode with Alec Baldwin, Alec asks Jerry, “your life is just one green light after another, isn’t it Jerry?”

 It’s a joke meant to make us laugh and nothing more.